406th Rifle Division (Soviet Union)

-The 406th Rifle Division was raised in 1941 as an infantry division of the Red Army, and served throughout the Great Patriotic War in that role, but saw relatively little combat.
+The 406th Rifle Division was raised in 1941 as an infantry division of the Red Army, and served throughout the Second World War in that role, but saw relatively little combat.
 It was raised as a Georgian National division in the Transcaucasus Military District, where it remained until the forces of German Army Group A began its drive on the oil fields there as part of Operation Blue.
 In August 1942 it joined the Northern Group in the Transcaucasus Front, in the 46th Army, defending the high passes through the High Caucasus Mountains west of Mount Elbrus.
 Once the German threat receded, the 406th returned to guard duties along the borders with Turkey and Iran for the duration of the war.

 Formation

 The 406th began forming in August 1941 within the Georgian SSR, in the Transcaucasus Military District.
 Its order of battle, based on the first wartime shtat (table of organization and equipment) for rifle divisions, was as follows: